Back to Blog

 • Free trial: 14 days, no credit card required

 • Data fees: None.
-Real-time Level 2, options, crypto, forex, and news all included
+Real-time US equities (including Level 2), options, crypto, forex, and news all included

 • Contracts: None.
 Cancel anytime